mbaumer/us_hep_funding/docs/_states/LA.md

 ```
   Year  Institution                             Amount ($)
 ------  ------------------------------------  ------------
-  2018  UNIVERSITY OF LOUISIANA AT LAFAYETTE        97,681
+  2018  University Of Louisiana At Lafayette        97,681
-  2017  UNIVERSITY OF LOUISIANA AT LAFAYETTE       175,000
+  2017  University Of Louisiana At Lafayette       175,000
-  2016  UNIVERSITY OF LOUISIANA AT LAFAYETTE       200,000
+  2016  University Of Louisiana At Lafayette       200,000
-  2015  UNIV OF LOUISIANA AT LAFAY                  40,610
+  2015  Univ Of Louisiana At Lafay                  40,610
-  2014  UNIVERSITY OF LOUISIANA AT LAFAYETTE       180,000
+  2014  University Of Louisiana At Lafayette       180,000
-  2013  UNIVERSITY OF LOUISIANA AT LAFAYETTE       580,000
+  2013  University Of Louisiana At Lafayette       580,000
 ```
 ## SULI/CCI Interns
 ```